Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Bistable dynamics and large-scale structures

 \subsection{Energy balance of large-scale condensates}

 The parameter dependence of the polarity and the kinetic energy can be estimated by considering the large-scale energy balance in the statistically steady state.
-For the analysis of the spectral energy distribution, we introduce the combined kinetic energy in wave vectors $\mathbf{k}_{a,b}\equiv \left(a\frac{2\pi}{L_x},b\frac{2\pi}{L_y}\right)$ and $-\mathbf{k}_{a,b}$,
+For the analysis of the spectral energy distribution, we introduce the combined kinetic energy in wave vectors $\pm\mathbf{k}_{a,b}=\pm\left(aQ_x,bQ_y\right)$, with $Q_x=2\pi/L_x$, $Q_y=2\pi/L_y$, denoted by

 where $\hat{\mathbf{u}}\left(\mathbf{k}\right)$ is the Fourier transform of the velocity with wave number $\mathbf{k}$.
 Equation~(\ref{eq:Eab}) takes into account the fact that the velocity field is real, i.e., that $\hat{\mathbf{u}}(\mathbf{k}) = \hat{\mathbf{u}}^*(-\mathbf{k})$.